Souzy Kasseya

-Kaseya Suzy Seyo Souza (born 20 April 1949), known professionally as Souzy Kasseya, is a Congolese guitarist, singer-songwriter, composer, and multi-instrumentalist.
+Kaseya Suzy Seyo Souza (born 20 April 1949), known professionally as Souzy Kasseya, is a Congolese guitarist, singer-songwriter, composer, arranger, and multi-instrumentalist.
 Often referred to as touche à tout ("jack of all trades"), he is considered one of the leading figures of the mid-1980s Paris-based soukous scene.
 His music is a blend of Congolese rumba, soukous, and mutuashi with elements of soul, funk, rock, and pop.

 Born in Lubumbashi, Kasseya began his career at the age of 13, and in 1967 he relocated to Kinshasa to become the lead guitarist for the band Vox Africa, which caught the attention of Le Grand Kallé, who subsequently invited him to join the Paris-based revival of African Team.
 He commenced his solo career in 1973 and gained national fame in 1975 with the politically charged song "Yoka maloba ya Mobutu".
 After moving to Brussels in 1978, he studied musical arrangement at the Royal Conservatory of Brussels and earned a diploma in musical techniques.
 His debut solo album, Africa Now, was released in 1980, followed by Mami-Wata in 1982, and his third album, Le Retour De L'As (1983), achieved international success, with the lead single "Le Téléphone sonne", selling over 700,000 copies and charting in multiple European countries.
 In 1985 he broke into the UK market with The Phenomenal Souzy Kasseya on the Earthworks label.

 Over his career, Kasseya has worked with several artists, including Tshala Muana, Pépé Kallé, Bébé Manga, François Lougah, Uta Bella, Grace Jones, Édith Lefel, Papa Wemba, Evoloko Jocker, Madilu System, Mbilia Bel, Koffi Olomide, Werrason, Fally Ipupa, and Ferre Gola.